-Some of the most blessed nights of the year are here; the last 10 nights of Ramadan.
-Among them, the greatest jewel, Laylatul Qadr, the night the Quran was revealed, is waiting for us to reap its rewards.
+Once again, some of the most blessed nights of the year are upon us, the last ten nights of Ramadan.
+Among them, the greatest jewel, Laylatul Qadr, the night of power, the night the Quran was revealed, is waiting for us to reap its rewards.

-But after 20 days of fasting, working or studying full time, caring for our husbands and children, and trying to make the most of our day, come maghrib it can be hard to prepare ourselves for a night of worship.
+But after 20 days of fasting, working or studying full time, caring for our families, and trying to make the most of our days, come maghrib it can be hard to prepare ourselves for a night of worship.
 And where to begin?
 We seek that spiritual high, but what do we actually do to get it?
-So if you’re looking for some tips on organising your evenings, read on!
+So if you’re looking for some tips on organising your evenings, read on

 1. Be realistic about how much time you can spend in ibadah